UKCloud/documentation/articles/vmware/vmw-how-ps-export-edge-data.md

    }
    ```

-3. Enter the following command to import the function.
+3. Enter the following command to import the function:

    `Import-Module [PATH TO PSM1 FILE]`

-4. Connect to VMware Cloud Director using the following commands, swapping the <user-name> and <org-id> with your credentials and the <api-url> with your region details (which is the API URL without the `http://` part):
+4. Connect to VMware Cloud Director using the following commands, swapping the `<user-name>` and `<org-id>` with your credentials and the `<api-url>` with your region details (which is the API URL without the `http://` part):

    ```none
    $credential = Get-Credential -Message "Enter your Cloud Director password?" -UserName <user-name>